 The Randall L. Jones Theatre, dedicated in 1989, was designed by the firm of Fowler, Ferguson, Kingston, and Ruben, with theatrical design by the California firm of Landry and Bogan, as well as Cameron Harvey, Festival producing artistic director.
 It was built to expand the Festival’s offerings, especially in the area of world classics, and was featured in the August 1990 edition of Architecture magazine.
 The theatre is named after a Cedar City native known as the father of tourism in southern Utah.
 It seats 777.

-The Auditorium Theatre, completely renovated in 2004, is the venue for matinees of The Comedy of Errors (ensuring that playgoers stay cool and in the shade on hot summer afternoons) and for performances "rained in" from the Adams Shakespearean Theatre (ensuring that the show goes on and patrons stay dry).
+The Auditorium Theatre, completely renovated in 2004, is the venue for matinees of The Taming of the Shrew (ensuring that playgoers stay cool and in the shade on hot summer afternoons) and for performances "rained in" from the Adams Shakespearean Theatre (ensuring that the show goes on and patrons stay dry).
 The theatre seats 844.

-The Festival Education Department each year tours an abbreviated version of a Shakespearean play to schools throughout the Southwest.
-The play chosen for 2012, Romeo and Juliet, will bring this famous story of love and sorry to thousands of students.
-To fully enhance the participants’ experience, the tour also includes workshops in acting, stage combat, character development, and design.
+The Festival educational programs include a variety of classes, from week-long camps to two-day courses, and most are for university credit.
+In addition, the Festival each year tours an abbreviated version of a Shakespeare play to schools throughout the Southwest.
+The play for 2015 is Macbeth, and can also include workshops in acting, stage combat, character development, and design.

-The Festival has grown from a budget of under $1,000 in 1961 to over $6 million today.
-Nearly 65 percent of the Festival’s budget is funded from ticket sales and concessions, with the remaining support coming from contributed income such as memberships, grants, and foundations.
+The Festival has grown from a budget of under $1,000 in 1961 to over $7 million today.
+Approximately 74 percent of the Festival’s budget is funded from ticket sales, concessions, merchandise, and education classes, with the remaining support coming from contributed income such as memberships, grants, and foundations.
 The Festival’s economic impact in Cedar City and the surrounding area is enormous.
-In 2007 alone, direct and indirect expenditures by the Festival and its patrons were estimated at $23 million.
+In a 2012 study by Neil Abercrombie and Dr. Kelly Matthews, the total economic impact was estimated at more than $35 million annually.

 In 1962, the Festival attracted 3,276 visitors.
 Today, the audience is nearly 130,000.
 Approximately 60 percent of the audience comes from Utah; 24 percent from Nevada; 6 percent from Arizona; 6 percent from California; and 4 percent from other areas.